 Opening Hours: May to October 8.30 – 20.00, November to April 8.30 – 18.00.

 Best Time to Visit: May to October.

 Overhanging Great Wall.

-The Overhanging Great Wall is part of the Great Wall of China and located 4 miles(6.5 kilometers) northwest of the Jiayuguan Fortress.
+The Overhanging Great Wall is part of the Great Wall of China and located 4 miles(6.5 kilometres) northwest of the Jiayuguan Fortress.
 This section of the Great Wall was built on the eastern slope of the Black Mountain.
-The wall wasn’t visible for enemies traveling from West to East into China.
+The wall wasn’t visible for enemies travelling from West to East into China.
 Therefore, they were surprised after rounding the fortress.

-As a result of its hidden location, the Overhanging Wall was an important part of the defense network of Jiayuguan Fortress and both were built during the same dynasty.
-It’s objective was to strengthen the defensive capability for the fort.
+As a result of its hidden location, the Overhanging Wall was an important part of the defence network of Jiayuguan Fortress, and both were built during the same dynasty.
+Its objective was to strengthen the defensive capability for the fort.